Benjamin Wistar Morris (bishop): Bishop of Oregon

 Morris was consecrated December 3, 1868, in Philadelphia, Pennsylvania, and arrived in Portland, Oregon, on June 2, 1869.
 To reach Portland, Morris voyaged down the Atlantic coast, crossed the isthmus of Panama on foot, and boarded a ship sailing up the Pacific Coast.
 He went on to serve one of the longest episcopates in the history of the Episcopal Church.
 In 1869 he founded St. Helen's Hall Girls' School, now known as the Oregon Episcopal School.
 In 1875, he founded Good Samaritan Hospital in Portland at a cost of $10,000.
 Eighteen parishes in the current Diocese of Oregon were founded by Morris during his tenure.
-By 1880 the missionary diocese of Oregon had grown too large for one bishop, and the missionary dioceses of Olympia in Western Washington and Spokane in Eastern Washington were formed.
-Morris remained bishop of the missionary diocese of Oregon, which was admitted as a diocese of the Episcopal Church by General Convention in 1889.
+By 1880 the Missionary Diocese of Oregon had grown too large for one bishop, and the missionary dioceses of Olympia in Western Washington and Spokane in Eastern Washington were formed.
+Morris remained bishop of the missionary diocese of Oregon, which was admitted as a diocese of the Episcopal Church by the General Convention in 1889.

 Family life

 In 1856, Morris married Hannah Rodney, daughter of the Rev'd.
 John Rodney, who was then rector of St. Luke's, Germantown, Pennsylvania.
-Their son, Benjamin W. Morris, became a noted architect, designer of the interiors on the RMS Queen Mary, the 1928 annex to the Morgan Library, and the Bank of New York Building, among others.
+Their son, Benjamin W. Morris, became a noted architect, designer of the interiors on the RMS Queen Mary, the 1928 annex to the Morgan Library, and the Bank of New York Building, among other prominent projects.
 Bishop Morris died in Portland in 1906 and is buried in Lone Fir Cemetery in Portland.